Sherwood Foresters: East Midlands Universities Officer Training Corps

 The Sherwood Foresters' stable belt continues to be used by the East Midlands Universities Officer Training Corps.

 Uniforms

+The formal regimental colours were chocolate and green.
 As the 45th Regiment of Foot, the regiment initially had deep green facings on the lapels, cuffs and lining of the red coats of the 18th century.
 Lincoln green was subsequently adopted in recognition of its unique title.
 When merged with the 95th Regiment in 1881, the Sherwood Foresters adopted the standard white facings of non-royal English line infantry regiments.
 The historic lincoln green was restored in 1913.
 In other respects the regiment followed the normal progression of the British infantry from red coats, to scarlet tunics, to khaki service dress and battledress.
 Officers had silver lace on their coats until 1830, after which gold braiding was adopted.